IBM-Cloud/terraform-provider-ibm/website/docs/r/dl_gateway.html.markdown

 * `port` - gateway port for type=connect gateways
 * `vlan` - VLAN allocated for this gateway.
 Only set for type=connect gateways created directly through the IBM portal.
 * `provider_api_managed` - Indicates whether gateway changes must be made via a provider portal.
+* `operational_status` - Gateway operational status.
+For gateways pending LOA approval, patch operational_status to the appropriate value to approve or reject its LOA.
+Example: loa_accepted

+**NOTE:** `operational_status`(Gateway operational status) and `loa_reject_reason`(LOA reject reason) cannot be updated using terraform as the status and reason keeps changing with different workflow actions.

 ## Import